What Trump Has Done With Social Security So Far

 If you have student loan debt in default, your SS checks may be at risk.

-Beginning next Monday, May 5, the Department of Education will restart collections of defaulted federal student loans via the Treasury Offset Program that collects delinquent debts owed to the government by withholding tax refunds and Social Security benefits.
-After 30 days, it can start going after your paycheck.
+Beginning May 5, the Department of Education restarted collections of defaulted federal student loans via the Treasury Offset Program, which collects delinquent debts owed to the government by withholding tax refunds and Social Security benefits.
+After 30 days, the government can start going after your paycheck, withholding up to 15% of a borrower’s disposable income for those in default.

 Within the next two weeks, affected borrowers should hear from the Office of Federal Student Aid.
 If you are in default, the Education Department urges you to contact the Debt Resolution website to make a payment, enroll in an income-driven repayment plan, or sign up for loan rehabilitation.